 Day 6: Amazulu Private Game Reserve

-Resting on the banks of the Mkuze River, the Amazulu Private Game Reserve is comprised of 10000 hectares of pristine wilderness characterised by savannah, mountains and wetlands.
-This spectacularly scenic environment serves as an ideal habitat for a remarkable array of African wildlife including: the “Big Five” (lion, leopard, elephant buffalo and rhino) as well as warthog, cheetah, crocodile, giraffe, hippopotamus, several different species of antelope, and over 400 species of bird.
-Visitors can look forward to staying in one of the reserves two luxury lodges where they can enjoy a truly authentic African experience complete with game drives, bush walks and night safaris guided by qualified and knowledgeable rangers.
-In between game drives guests can indulge in a relaxing massage with a qualified masseuse or arrange a cultural trip to a nearby local village.
+Resting on the banks of the Mkuze River, the Amazulu Private Game Reserve is comprised of 10000 hectares of pristine wilderness characterized by savannah, mountains, and wetlands.
+This spectacularly scenic environment serves as an ideal habitat for a remarkable array of African wildlife including the “Big Five” (lion, leopard, elephant buffalo, and rhino) as well as warthog, cheetah, crocodile, giraffe, hippopotamus, several different species of antelope, and over 400 species of bird.
+Visitors can look forward to staying in one of the reserve's two luxury lodges where they can enjoy a truly authentic African experience complete with game drives, bush walks, and night safaris guided by qualified and knowledgeable rangers.
+In between game drives, guests can indulge in a relaxing massage with a qualified masseuse or arrange a cultural trip to a nearby local village.

 Situated in the heart of historic Zululand in the South African province of KwaZulu-Natal, Mkuze Falls Private Game Reserve is one of only two Private Game Reserves in the region where you can view the ‘Big 5’ – lion, leopard, buffalo, rhino, elephant and for bird lovers, nearly 430 species of birds are resident.

 Overlooking the Mkuze Waterfall, the lodge features nine luxurious thatched Chalets and one Safari Suite, accommodating eighteen guests in utmost comfort and style.
-All these rooms have a breathtaking view of the river, private plunge-pools and an outside shower and air-conditioned bedroom.
+All these rooms have a breathtaking view of the river, private plunge pools and an outside shower, and an air-conditioned bedroom.

 Guests are invited to join the open-vehicle safaris with experienced field guides and rangers who also conduct bird, bush and game walks on request.
 Game and bird walks are conducted professionally and safely bringing the bush alive in a close encounter with the knowledge of the guide.
 The unique ecosystems of riverine, wetland, lowveld bushveld and montane grassland provide the diversity and large quantity of bird and animal species, big and small.